 - a.
-The Ivy Education Trust recognises that in order to effectively meet a child's needs, safeguard theirwelfare and protect them from harm the Trust and its schools must contribute to interagency working in line with Working Together to Safeguard Children (2018) and share information betweenprofessionals and agencies where there are concerns. - b.
-All staff must be aware that they have a professional responsibility to share information with otheragencies in order to safeguard children and that the Data Protection Act 2018 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - c.
+The Ivy Education Trust recognises that in order to effectively meet a child's needs, safeguard theirwelfare and protect them from harm the Trust and its schools must contribute to interagency working in line with Working Together to Safeguard Children and share information betweenprofessionals and agencies where there are concerns. - b.
+All staff must be aware that they have a professional responsibility to share information with otheragencies in order to safeguard children and that the Data Protection Act 20188 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - c.
 All staff must be aware that they cannot promise a child to keep secrets which mightcompromise the child's safety or wellbeing. - d.
 However, we also recognise that all matters relating to child protection are personal to children andfamilies.
 Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need to know basis. - e.
-We will always undertake to share our intention to refer a child to MASH (Multi Agency SafeguardingHub) with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will contact the MASH (Multi Agency Safeguarding Hub) consultation line.
+We will always undertake to share our intention to refer a child to the Multi-Agency Safeguarding Hub with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+If in doubt, we will contact the Multi-Agency Safeguarding Hub consultation line. - f.
+In line with KCSiE all children's safeguarding files will be kept confidential and stored securely.
+Safeguarding files will be kept separate from pupils' schools' files.